cloudish-ufcg/cloudish-kubernetes-experiment/README.md

 - `podName`: Name of terminated pod.
 - `controllerName`: Name of deployment to which the pod is associated.
 - `runtime`: How long the pod has run before termination.

+#### Starting data (`starting.dat`):

+- `timestamp`: Refers to timestamp of termination event.
+- `podName`: Name of allocated pod.
+- `controllerName`: Name of deployment to which the pod is associated.
+- `hostName`: The host where the pod was allocated.
+- `overhead`: The overhead of allocation, i.e. time between the scheduling decision and the moment when the pod was started.